gk199/Run3-HCAL-LLP-Analysis/Run/Condor/README.md

 pip freeze > requirements.txt # in SWAN area
 conda create --name <env_name> --file requirements.txt
 ```
+In both November and March, had issues with the requirements.txt, as many package are not available (including tensorflow, keras, and uproot!).
+Instead used an approach of sourcing the LCG environment.

 The environment name is choosen to be `CondaDNNenv`, and then scores are added with:
 ```